r0w/ntnx-escape-game/README.md

   - If you want to use VPN access, ensure your players have installed and tested it first.

 # Game launch
-  - Self-Service Application description will provide the URL to play, as it will be mentioned in the invitation email too.
+  - In the deployed application description, you'll find the URL to play, as it will be mentioned in the invitation email too.
   - Use Day 2 actions of the blueprint to:
     - Launch invitation email to your players, but you'll have to enter recipients list.
     - Launch "End of lab" email.
 Then used recipients list to send invites will be used.